Roopaish/Flutter-RoadMap/README.md

   }
 }

-// Loop through every element of map _items.forEach((key, value) {});
+// Loop through every element of map or list _items.forEach((key, value) {});

 // Remove a key-value pair from map where key is matched